 Secondly, we must understand our inner landscape.
-This landscape contains our ideas, emotions, thoughts, beliefs, and feelings about self and others.
-This inner landscape has answers to various questions such as: What is limiting us and stopping us from growing?
+This landscape contains our ideas, emotions, thoughts, beliefs, and feelings about self and others which fosters growth mindset.
+This inner landscape has answers to various questions such as: What is limiting us and stopping us from growing our mindsets?
 How can we move beyond this and act effectively?
 What aspects from my past shape me and hold me back?
 This is about understanding your individual narrative on success , aspirations and leading.

 Shaping our public identity

 Thirdly, we must be willing to shape our public identity as leaders.
 In order to do this, we must understand how we are perceived by those around us.
 Be it peers, bosses, team members, clients and collaborators, we need to have a sense of how we appear to them.
 Do we come off as approval seeking?
 Are we perceived as a value add to our team?
 Are we seen as conflict averse or conflict seeking?
 Once we understand this, shaping our identity and how we present ourselves to others can open doors of opportunities for us.